rgautam320/Awesome-React/README.md

 4. For SEO, metadata has been added for Google, Facebook, Twitter, LinkedIn, Pinterest, Stack etc.

-5. The folder structure has been maintained in industrial standard.
+5. The folder structure has been maintained in industrial standards.

-### Folder Structure
+## Folder Structure

 ```
 awesome-react